jchown/YellowSnow/README.md

 ## Getting Started

-This is a simple Flutter application that shows a file's version control history (blame, annotation) using colour gradiation.
+This is a simple Flutter application that shows a file's version control history (blame, annotation) using colour gradient.

 ## Supported VCSs